TakafumiM/LoLProAnalysis/README.md

   height="400"
   frameborder="0"
 ></iframe>
-The p-values was 0.026.
+The p-values was 0.037.
 Therefore, I reject the null hypothesis with the 5% significance level.

-Conclusion: There was not enough evidence to show that distribution of 'league' when 'golddiffat15' is missing is not the same as the distribution of 'league' when 'golddiffat15' is not missing.
+Conclusion: The distribution of 'league' when 'golddiffat15' is missing is not the same as the distribution of 'league' when 'golddiffat15' is not missing.

 #### 'result' column
 #### Null Hypothesis: